What is Sharpe Ratio?

 The most important use of the Sharpe ratio however, is to identify whether adding a new asset to your existing portfolio will bring diversification benefits.
 Investors will seek to diversify their portfolios with assets having low to negative correlation in order to reduce the overall portfolio risk without sacrificing return.
-It assumes that risk is equal to volatility, hence adding diversification should consequently increase the Sharpe ratio compared to similar portfolios with a lower level of diversification.
+It assumes that risk is equal to volatility, hence diversification should consequently increase the Sharpe ratio compared to similar portfolios with a lower level of diversification.

 What constitutes a good Sharpe ratio